xiix0/scam/README.md

-After your lover has gone you will still have PEANUT BUTTER!
+You may worry about your hair-do today, but tomorrow much peanut butter will be sold.